SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Streams/ReadMe.md

        *   Stroika Streams are much easier to use and understand, with better internal error checking, (like thread safety), and simpler, more consistent naming for offets/seeking, and seekability.

-       *   Stroika supports non-seekable streams (needed for things like sockets, and certain specail files, like Linux procfs files).
+       *   Stroika supports non-seekable streams (needed for things like sockets, and certain special files, like Linux procfs files).

        *   Due to more orthoganal API, easier to provide intuitive simple adapters mapping one kind of stream